alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $dev bundle install
 ```

+You can see that the gems required for content-publisher are installed!
+However, anything you do here won't persist - if you were to quit the container and then re-enter in exactly the same way, all the gems would need to be re-installed again.

- The problem is that next time we spin up a container all of the gems would need re-installing, because it will by default save the gems to `/usr/local/bundle` within the container.
-But the everything in the container is destroyed and reset to the image when it's shut down.
-We could mount that path to the same on your `$mac` but there is a Docker way of providing data storage.
+By default gems are saved to `/usr/local/bundle` within the container.
+But everything in the container is destroyed and reset to the image when it's shut down.

+We could mount that path to the same on your `$mac` but there is a Docker way of providing storage.

 #### Persistent volumes

-Docker allows you create separate, named volumes for persistent data.
+We don't want to be re-installing and doing setup every time we quit and re-enter a container.
+Docker allows you to create separate volumes for persistent data.

 * Create a persistent volume for our gems: